heeki/lambda_bedrock_streaming/README.md

 ## Overview
 This repository implemented a Lambda function URL with streaming responses from Bedrock.
-The code implements the Anthropic Claude v2 model specifically, as the model has particular parameters and schema expectations.
+The code implements the Anthropic Claude v2 model and the Amazon Titan Embeddings G1 text model.

 ## Pre-requisites
 Copy `etc/environment.template` to `etc/environment.sh` and update accordingly.